pareidolialjebus/VL53L0X-MQTT-Tripwire/README.md

 the sketch to the ESP8266 the VL53L0X gets into an error state and it needs to be cycled.
 The reset button won't help here, you need to remove the power for a second.
 It sometimes happens after uploading the sketch.

+### Further information

+There's a lot of information about these out there, but these two video's are excellent introductions. https://www.youtube.com/watch?v=gGtD93wb7xI - Shows the beam spread filmed with an infrared camera. https://www.youtube.com/watch?v=v8BYS-LokaE - Anreas Speiss (The guy with the Swiss Accent!)

+You can buy these everywhere for a few dollars if you can wait for the post from China.
+Adafruit board is nice and probably will arrive quicker.
+I'm generally broke so these all developed with the cheapo boards.